 On August 1, 2017, certain former and current employees filed a suit against the Company seeking back wages for unpaid overtime as a result of alleged misclassification by the Company under the Pennsylvania Minimum Wage Act and the Federal Fair Labor Standards Act.
 As of February 28, 2018, based upon the facts and circumstances of this suit as well as the resolution of other such similar suits, the Company had determined that it was probable that it had a liability.
-Accordingly, the Company recorded a litigation expense and related accrued litigation expense in the amount of \$650.
-During March 2019, a settlement agreement (the Settlement Agreement) was executed by both parties in the amount of \$1,100, (the Settlement).
-Accordingly, during the fiscal year ended February 28, 2019, the Company recorded additional litigation expense and related accrual in the amount of \$450 related to the settlement of this matter.
-The Settlement was ultimately approved by the Court and the Company paid \$1,100 during April 2020.
+Accordingly, the Company recorded litigation expense and related accrued litigation expense in the amount of \$650.
+During March 2019, a settlement agreement was executed by both parties in the amount of \$1,100 (the Settlement).
+The Settlement was preliminarily approved by the court and is currently awaiting final approval.
+A hearing for final approval is scheduled for January 2020.
+Accordingly, during the fiscal year ended February 28, 2019, the Company recorded additional litigation expense and related accrual in the amount of \$450 related to the Settlement.